 - Non-anatomy modifying: Inspire Therapy (hypoglossal nerve stimulator)

 - Dr. Madhav is trained and experienced in Inspire therapy.
-To learn more, please register for an upcoming webinar with our sleep specialist.
+To learn more, please visit the Inspire Therapy website.

 - Anatomy modifying: Surgical options are suggested in more complex cases of sleep apnea or refractory to other treatments.